 Since joining GHJ in 2018, Richard has focused on helping his real estate clients with a clear understanding of their business operations and long-term goals.
-He also advises his clients on tax-efficient entity structuring, due diligence on sales and acquisitions of real estate investments, mortgage debt analysis, and cash flow & NOI projections.
-He is experienced in complex Section 1031 exchanges, Delaware Statutory Trusts, Tenant-In-Common interests, and cost segregation studies.
+He also advises his clients on tax efficient entity structuring, due diligence on sales and acquisitions of real estate investments, mortgage debt analysis and cash flow and net operating income projections.
+He is experienced in complex Section 1031 exchanges, Delaware Statutory Trusts, Tenant-In-Common interests and cost segregation studies.
 His clients include alternative investment funds with large foreign and domestic institutional investors, closely held family businesses and high-net-worth individuals with significant real estate portfolios.

 Richard has a Bachelor of Arts in Business Economics with an emphasis in Accounting from the University of California, Santa Barbara.
 He is a Certified Public Accountant in the state of California and is a member of California Society of CPAs.

 Black Hawk Down